-Chopped spent plants, dried leaves, grass clippings, food scraps, shredded paper, vacuum dust, pet hair...this can all go in the compost.
-Every time you add in some fresh 'green' stuff (food, green leaves, grass clippings..) add in some 'browns' too (dead leaves, shredded paper, straw...)
+Chopped spent plants, dried leaves, grass clippings, fruit and vegetable scraps, shredded paper, pet hair...this can all go in the compost.
+Every time you add in some fresh 'green' stuff (food, green leaves, grass clippings..) add in some 'browns' too (dead leaves, brown paper bags, shredded cardboard, straw...)

 Giving it a turn every few weeks will speed things up.
 I use a compost turning stick.